calypr/backup-service/README.md

 ## User Story

-Here's an updated "Design" section for your README.md, structured similarly to the GitHub issue you provided as an example:

-3. Design 📐

-User Story

 As a data manager, I want to reliably back up PostgreSQL databases to S3-compatible storage and restore them when needed, ensuring data integrity and availability across different environments (local, cloud, or hybrid S3-compatible endpoints like MinIO or Ceph).
 This service should be easy to configure and automate.

 ### Acceptance Criteria + Testing